 Do not be afraid of telling your reader as to why you are discussing a certain part of the text, and after discussing a part of the text make sure to provide signposts and clear hints to the reader about where your discussion is headed.
 Usually at the end of a long paragraph, I add something like this:

 Having discussed xx I would now move on to YY, as it is important to zzz.

 This kind of signposting is absolutely necessary, as it leads the reader from one part of your argument to the other, thus making the essay more readable and your intent clearer.

-As you write, try to imagine how someone not familiar with what you are doing or someone invested in a different view of the text would respond to your argument.
-One of such people could be the reviewer of your article.
+As you write your academic articles, try to imagine how someone not familiar with what you are doing or someone invested in a different view of the text would respond to your argument.
+One of such people could be the reviewer of your academic articles.
 Where necessary, explain either within the text of your essay or in a footnote that you are aware of an alternative way of looking at the same problem and that you are rather choosing to go in a different direction.
 You may even provide your reason for this different approach.

 Keeping some of these things in your mind, please follow the general writing techniques to finish your first draft.
 After you have finished your first draft, then you can work to revise it for the soundness of your argument and for style and coherence.
 It would be great if you could workshop the paper with your mentors and peers.
 When you think your paper is ready for submission, only then should you consider the next step of submitting the paper.
 I will discuss the submission and final publication process in Part 4, the final installment of this series on academic publishing in the humanities.
 (Continue to Part 4)

 Please also read the first two parts of this series: